volterraedge/terraform-provider-volterra/docs/resources/volterra_cluster.md

 `hash_algorithms` - (Required) Ordered list of hash algorithms to be used. (`List of Strings`).

+### Default Header Transformation

+Normalize the headers to lower case.

 ### Disable Ocsp Stapling

 This is the default behavior if no choice is selected..